Bidirectional text: Chinese characters and other CJK scripts

 Chinese characters can be written in either direction as well as vertically (top to bottom then right to left), especially in signs (such as plaques), but the orientation of the individual characters does not change.
 This can often be seen on tour buses in China, where the company name customarily runs from the front of the vehicle to its rear — that is, from right to left on the right side of the bus, and from left to right on the left side of the bus.
 English texts on the right side of the vehicle are also quite commonly written in reverse order.
 (See pictures of tour bus and post vehicle below.)

 Likewise, other CJK scripts made up of the same square characters, such as the Japanese writing system and Korean writing system, can also be written in any direction, although horizontally left-to-right, top-to-bottom and vertically top-to-bottom right-to-left are the two most common forms.

 Boustrophedon

-Boustrophedon is a writing style found in ancient Greek inscriptions and in Hungarian runes.
+Boustrophedon is a writing style found in ancient Greek inscriptions, in Old Sabaic (an Old South Arabian language) and in Hungarian runes.
 This method of writing alternates direction, and usually reverses the individual characters, on each successive line.